-At the National Festival, students will have an opportunity to present their design projects and network with student and professional designers from across the country.
+During the National Festival, students will have an opportunity to present their design projects and network with student and professional designers from across the country.
 Students will be eligible for various professional training opportunities, fellowships, and recognitions based on their projects and work during the festival.

-Please be sure to Register for the Regional Festival!
+All participants must Register for the Regional Festival!